Telford

-Telford (/ˈtɛlfərd/) is a town in Shropshire, England.
-It is in the Telford and Wrekin borough and which is both a unitary authority and covers the wider towns, villages and suburbs of the town.
-The town is inland and near the River Severn.

-The notable hill near the town called The Wrekin is part of the Shropshire Hills an Area of Outstanding Natural Beauty.
-To the south of the town, is the Ironbridge Gorge, a UNESCO World Heritage Site.
+Telford (/ˈtɛlfərd/) is a town in the Telford and Wrekin borough in Shropshire, England.
+The wider borough covers the town, its suburbs and surrounding towns and villages.
+The town is close to the county's eastern boundary, and near the River Severn.
+The notable hill near the town called The Wrekin is part of the Shropshire Hills, an Area of Outstanding Natural Beauty.
+To the south of the town is the Ironbridge Gorge, a UNESCO World Heritage Site.
 Places around the Ironbridge Gorge area, which were developed into the town itself, are internationally recognised as being "The Birthplace of Industry" being to a large extent constructed during the Industrial Revolution on the Shropshire Coalfield.
+The town is the main administrative centre for Telford and Wrekin Council.